preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/apps-v7/index.rst

 .. image:: publishing-apps-apps-v7.png

-Use this icon to close the menu the left and work in full window mode:
+Use this icon to close the menu to the left and work in full window mode:

 (Image to ba edded)

 You can click the link to go to an app.
-You can search for an app and the headings "Title", "Template" and "Created Date" can be used to sort the list.
+You can search for an app and use the headings "Title", "Template" and "Created Date" to sort the list.

-The following actions, using the dot menuu to the right, are available for an app:
+The following actions, using the dot menu to the right, are available for an app:

 .. image:: publishing-acstions-v7.png